Kinship Care

 This policy is based on the following principles:

-• That children unable to live with their parents should be enabled to live within their families or with friends where this is consistent with their welfare.
-In the great majority of cases, this will not need any intervention by the Council;
+- That children unable to live with their parents should be enabled to live within their families or with friends where this is consistent with their welfare.
+In the great majority of cases, this will not need any intervention by the local authority;

-• That the Council will undertake the minimum statutory intervention in the lives of those children for whom it has a duty of care by working in partnership with family or friends though the use of this Policy;
+- That the local authority will undertake the minimum statutory intervention in the lives of those children for whom it has a duty of care by working in partnership with family or friends though the use of this Policy;

-• That support within Kinship Care arrangements will be based on the assessed needs of the child rather than their legal status.
-Family and friends (whether or not they are approved foster carers) may be provided with support to ensure that children do not become voluntarily Accommodated longer than necessary;
+- That support within kinship care arrangements will be based on the assessed needs of the child and the day to day carers. and will seek to ensure that kinship carers are provided with support to ensure that children do not become un-necessarily looked after by the local authority, or do not have to remain looked after longer than is needed;

 Diversity Statement

-The council recognises that many of the children and those who apply to become family and friends carers will come from diverse ethnic, religious and cultural backgrounds, and/or may have particular disabilities.
+At BWD we recognise that many of the children and those who apply to become kinship carers will come from diverse ethnic, religious and cultural backgrounds, and/or may have particular disabilities.
 These factors must be taken into consideration when establishing the best arrangements for the child.

 3. Views of Young People

-Research around the views of children and young people tells us that children and young people think "families should be given a change to suggest other ways of looking after children before they go into care" (Care Matters, Young People's Responses, DfES 2007).
-However what was clear from the 2009 report, the Planning, Placement and Review: A report of a children's consultation by the DSCF by the Children's Rights Director for England was that children and young people felt that we should "try families and friends, but assess first".
+Research around the views of children and young people tells us that children and young people think "families should be given a chance to suggest other ways of looking after children before they go into care" (Care Matters, Young People's Responses, DfES 2007).
+However, what was clear from the 2009 report, the Planning, Placement and Review: A report of a children's consultation by the DSCF by the Children's Rights Director for England was that children and young people felt that we should "try families and friends, but assess first".
 "Just because they are family doesn't mean to say they are good at looking after us".
-However children interviewed through other research express a general support of family and friends care as a viable option, and children considered themselves close to their family and friends carers.
+However, children interviewed through other research express a general support of kinship care as a viable option, and children considered themselves close to their kinship carers.
 Consultation with our own children and young people around service delivery will continue to shape and influence policy development and ultimately, how those services are delivered.

-In drawing up this policy, we have consulted children and young people, family and friends carers and parents.
+In drawing up this policy, we have consulted children and young people, kinship carers and parents.
 A summary of findings from these consultations, showing how their views have informed this policy, is at Annex B - Summary of Consultation Findings.

 All local authorities have a general duty to safeguard and promote the welfare of Children in Need living within their area and to promote the upbringing of such children by their families.
 The way in which they fulfil this duty is by providing a range and level of services appropriate to those children's assessed needs (Section 17, Children Act 1989).
 This can include financial, practical or other support.

-It is important to note that local authorities do not have a general duty to assess all arrangements where children are living with their wider family or friends network rather than their parents but it does have a duty where it appears that services may be necessary to safeguard or promote the welfare of a Child in Need.
+It is important to note that local authorities do not have a general duty to assess all arrangements where children are living with their wider kinship network rather than their parents but it does have a duty where it appears that services may be necessary to safeguard or promote the welfare of a Child in Need.

 Children in Need may live with members of their family or friends in a variety of different legal arrangements, some formal and some informal.
 Different court orders are available to formalise these arrangements.